For those who have graduated from college recently, December’s nearing month comes with some harsh reality.

 Therefore, the first thing you do must be understanding the loans you’ve acquired.

-You must have a loan repayment plan, and the first step towards that is understanding who you owe; it could be the Department of Education or even a bank.
+It would help if you had a loan repayment plan, and the first step towards that is understanding who you owe; it could be the Department of Education or even a bank.

 Afterward, find out what you owe the respective institutions- among them interest rates, any accrued interest, as well as the monthly due dates.

 In a majority of the cases, you likely have a 10-year standard repayment plan.
 However, there are other options you can explore; they include paying as you earn, also known as income-based repayment.
-Feel free to find out from your lender the plan suits you best.
+Feel free to find out from your lender the plan that suits you best.

 After college, there’s always a chance that you have moved to a new address, possibly changed your email address, acquired a new phone number.
 All you need to do is ensuring that every one of your lenders can reach out to you.